yorgsite/_dom/README.md

 The purposes of **_dom.js** are:
-+ Create easely dynamic apps.
++ Create easily dynamic apps.
 + Stay simple.
 + Work on the lower level possible.
 + Being integrable with any kind of web architecture.